Skills and Drills

 Four in the Four (best team drill ever)

-This could be the best overall team drill since it requires ALL of the team’s skills to be successful.
+This could be the best overall team drill since it requires ALL of the team’s skills and systems to be successful.
 It is also a great communication drill.
 The coach should monitor the drill to ensure proper execution of the system of Play.

 With this drill, the goal for the team is to draw the four-foot, four times in a row.
 Start with the normal team line-up at the beginning of an end.
 The lead throws a draw to the four-foot with the skip in position and the second and vice sweeping.
 After the lead throws, the second throws and so on.
 Continue this until you have drawn the four-foot four consecutive times.
 If one person misses, you must start over.
 The purpose of this drill is two-fold, to see and understand each delivery for sweeping purposes, and to simply practice drawing to the four-foot (LSD).
 It develops a good sense of draw weight, what your sweepers are capable of, and good practice for the sweepers making weight judgment calls.